NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/scripts.md

 In this guide we will go through the steps of creating a script with Hardhat.
 For a general overview of using Hardhat refer to the [Getting started guide](../getting-started/index.md).

-You can write your own custom scripts that can use all of Hardhat's functionality.
-A classic use case is writing a script that prints the list of available accounts.
+You can write your own custom scripts that can use all of Hardhat's functionality; for example, in this guide, we will work through scripts that print the list of available accounts.

 There are two ways of writing a script that accesses the [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md).